Zweihander-Main/org-newtab/README.md

 > 🗃️ Supercharge your browser's New Tab with Org-Agenda

-Org-NewTab is a Chrome extension which talks to your Emacs org-agenda and sets the task you should be working on as your new tab page.
+Org-NewTab is a browser extension which sets the org-agenda task you should be working on as your new tab page.

 ## Dev Notes